What is a lease?

 Many leaseholders will already be aware that when a lease becomes “short” its value reduces.
 There is of course no exact time when a lease is classed as “short”, but generally it is thought to be that way when a lease falls below 80 years.
 A “short” lease may create difficulties for a leaseholder if they wish to sell or re - mortgage.

-Apply for a lease extension
+Costs for extending a lease

 Do I need to meet certain qualification criteria to extend my lease?